witheve/docs/src/handbook/records.md

 Records are the predominate datatype in Eve.
 Records are used in two ways:

-1. In the match phase, you supply a pattern of attributes to match records in the Eve DB.
+1. In a `match` you supply a pattern of attributes to match records in the Eve DB.
-2. In the action phase, you supply a pattern of attributes to insert into the Eve DB.
+2. In a `bind` or `commit`, you supply a pattern of attributes to insert into the Eve DB.

 `[attribute]` matches all records with the given attribute.